Like most websites we use 'cookies'. If you're happy with that, click 'OK' to close this banner and carry on. Or click 'Find out more'.

 Friendly staff and volunteers will be in the Forestry Commission's New Forest Reptile Centre daily, 10am - 4.30pm.

 There is a large flat screen TV showing live and recorded footage from the nest, and another TV showing a film about other brilliant birds that nest in the New Forest.

+We are at the Forestry Commission's New Forest Reptile Centre.
 By car, or bike, the centre is 2 miles south west of Lyndhurst off the A35.

 Telephone: RSPB South East regional office on 01273 775333

 This date has been brought to you with the help of Forestry Commission and New Forest National Park Authority.
 This project is being part-financed by the New Forest National Park Authority's Sustainable Development Fund.
 Webcam images are supplied by Carnyx Films.